sheddy7/fullstack-dev-challenge-1/README.md

 - Cleaning up the TypeScript no checks!
 - Adding a loading state via a Higher Order Component pattern
 - Clean up an error thrown by 1 client test (even though it passes) about state updates on an unmounted component
+- Testing of the Slider.
+I couldn't find a way to test changing the slider properly with React Testing Library.
+The issue is that when it is rendered using jsdom it effectively has no dimensions (0 width, 0 height) so any simulated click always just results in setting it to the min value.
+With MaterialUI Slider I found a method of overriding the bounding box function to give it simulated dimensions which then allowed it to receive clicks to different positions.
+However, this didn't work with Chakra UI for some reason.
+Potentially you could cover this with E2E tests using Cypress or similar.

 ## Screenshots